 So I decided to take a different approach this year and instead of only sharing the most amazing travel memories, I want to share a fuller picture of what’s been going on in my life this year.
 I’ll still share my travels of 2017 in pictures, as I’ve done before, but I have to be honest – even though I’ve traveled a lot this year, it’s been a year of struggles and overcoming unforeseen obstacles.

-After a very public breakup, I prefer not to talk about my personal life in detail anymore, aside from letting a few things slip here and there.
+After a very public breakup, I prefer not to share my personal life on the internet anymore, aside from letting a few things slip here and there.
 But to be transparent, I’ll share a few snippets of a heart break that has haunted me all year long.
-Even though I rang in the New Year with someone special in Berlin, this short-lived, intense romance came to a harsh, abrupt end only a few days into 2017.
+Even though I rang in the New Year with someone special in Berlin, this intense romance came to a harsh, abrupt end only a few days into 2017.

 As unexpected as this love story had begun a few months prior, it also came to a sudden end.
 Instead of trying to figure out how I could make something work that seemed jinxed from the beginning, since we were living in different places, I focused on making my long-lasting dream come true: To finally move to New York City.
 But was this even still my dream?
 I often asked myself this question after the president’s inauguration on 21 January.
 When I found out that I had won the Green Card in May 2016, I was so giddy with happiness that I felt like nothing could stop me.
 I would live in my favorite city in the world, under the first female president of the U.S. I would find a nice apartment in Brooklyn, ideally near Prospect Park or near the East River, and I would finally be able to officially work in the U.S., making it easier for me to enjoy this expensive city.
 Because even though I’d spent more time than anywhere in New York over the past four years, I wasn’t allowed to work in the U.S., making it a constant struggle to survive in New York on savings and passive income alone.